-macht.sprache. is developing an app to foster politically sensitive translation between English & German.
+macht.sprache. is a project to foster politically sensitive translation between English and German.

-macht.sprache. will crowdsource a dataset of translations, host virtual events with experts, and generate a tool to help translate with sensitivity.
+macht.sprache. offers a platform for crowdsourcing and discussing politically sensitive terms and their translations, and provides a tool to help translate with sensitivity.

 Users are free to decide whether they want to appear under a pseudonym or under their real name, and if so, with which identity they will be recognized.
 Public contact options such as a Twitter handle can be specified in the user profile, if so desired.